-The experiences of children of Holocaust survivors are shared among peers in the Second Generation Group.
+Children of Holocaust survivors share their experiences among peers in the Second Generation Group.

 Holocaust Restitution Information

-The VHEC provides current information on a variety of restitution and compensation funds.
-Survivors can receive assistance in filling out restitution and compensation claim forms.
-These forms may be used to apply for compensation including pensions and one-time payments and social welfare services.
+Through our partnership with JFS, current information is available on a variety of restitution and compensation funds.
+Survivors can request assistance in filling out restitution and compensation claim forms.
+Forms may be used to apply for compensation including pensions and one-time payments and social welfare services.

 Download claims forms from the Claims Conference website.